-Answer: No, our company has the same sales processes to all oversea markets.
+Answer: No. We use the same sales processes to all oversea markets.

 2. Are there any third country customers related to your company?
 If yes, please provide a list of each related customer and provide details on how the selling price is set.